 Please let us know as soon as possible so we can award the money to someone else.
 Unspent funds at the end of the year do not roll over to the next year.

 Yes, you can apply during both rounds; however, priority will be given to new applicants.

 Keep itemized receipts of your expenses and submit them to the finance office for reimbursement.
 Unless you checked in with the Faculty Development Committee because of a change in plans and received approval for new activities, these receipts should generally map on to the requests you submitted in your application.

 The Finance Office will be guided by the University Travel Policy.
 Meals and lodging reimbursements are guided by the US GSA rates for a particular location.
 Finance will make exceptions, such as staying at a “conference hotel.”
 If in doubt, ask in advance.

 To request reimbursement, please complete and submit the Expense Reimbursement Form.
 Some frequently used object codes include: 6250 – Computer Software, 6380 – Dues and Memberships, 7820– Training/Education.
 See award email for account numbers and where to send requests.

 Yes, you are still eligible to apply for faculty development funds.

-If you are a part-time instructor or lecturer, there is a separate faculty development fund.
-View adjunct faculty development funding information.
+If you are a part-time instructor or lecturer, there is a separate faculty development fund, but please use the same application.